-Third Floor: Common area / Shared area can we developed whenever the Budget is available.
+Third Floor: Common area / Shared area can be developed whenever the Budget is available.

-This is also an advisable option Since it would really not be far from your workplace.
-The major advantage is that the Scope of Architectural designing will be better.
+This is also a desirable option Since it would really not be far from your workplace.
+The major advantage is that the Scope of Architectural design will be better.
 Hence you can expect a well-Designed house with good landscaping concepts.

 Note : 40×60 Site FAR considering 30 ft road will be 1.75 as per BBMP Laws.
 2400 sq ft x 1.75 = 4200 sq ft (excluding parking area).

 50×80 CONSTRUCTION COST for G+2 FLOORS

 Site Cost: Rs 90 lacs (Considering Sites at Sarjapur Anekal Road).